-Based on the conceptual outline above, this report uses empirical data to answer the research question:
+Based on the conceptual outline above, this report uses empirical data to answer the following research question:

-Which environmental factors and characteristics of independent, small to medium size interest media influence their income model?
+Which environmental factors and characteristics of independent, small to medium sized public interest media influence their income model?

 Clearly, this research question contains different terms that require definitions.
-Also, question has required a careful research set up to ensure the reliability of the data.
-T methodology and considerations made in the research process are outlined below.
+Also, the question has required a careful research set up to ensure the reliability of the data.
+The methodology and considerations made in the research process are outlined below.